Receiving manufacturing orders is used to update on-hand balance and manufactured quantity, while work-in-progress is reduced and the order is closed.

 By-product receipt is reported in 'Manufact Order.
 Report By-product' (PMS080), which is usually called when reporting the operation in which the by-product is created.
 If the by-product is not connected to an operation, then (PMS080) is called automatically when the product is reported in (PMS050).

 Co-product receipt is reported in 'Manufact Order.
 Report Co-product' (PMS090).

 The put-away location can be selected if the product can be stored at multiple locations.
-This is reported by specifying the necessary information for the first location, then using F11='Same line' to specify information for the next location, and so on.
+This is reported by specifying the necessary information for the first location, then using F11='Partial Batch Delivery' to specify information for the next location, and so on.

 The location can be changed using F14='Sel location' which calls 'Movement.
 Change Location – Balance ID' (MMS177).